 How tough?
 Easy – on a guided trip

-Long off limits, Burma is still quite new to bike-touring.
+Long off limits, Myanmar is still quite new to bike-touring.
 But that doesn’t mean it’s off limits for cycling softies.
 Several companies offer gentle-paced, fully supported small-group bike trips that enable even novice riders to enjoy the increased immersion that two-wheeled travel offers.

 A classic Burma-by-bike itinerary will likely mix rides with boat trips and highlights such as Inle lake and Mandalay, while the vast temple site of Bagan is best explored by bike, especially as you can reach its remoter temples.
 The real advantage, though, is leaving the tourist trail.
 Finding quiet corners has become harder since the country’s popularity boom; travelling by bike will take you away from the masses.